Person-Centred Practice in Social Care: Core Principles and Everyday Values

 • Mental Capacity Act (MCA): assess capacity for the specific decision at the time; support understanding; document clearly.

-• Best interests: if capacity is lacking, use the best-interests checklist; consult the circle of support; keep the least restrictive option.
+• Best interests: where capacity is lacking, consult the circle of support, consider wishes/feelings, and choose the least restrictive option.

-• Positive risk: agree the plan to say “yes, safely” (e.g., money limits, buddy, phone check-ins).
+• Positive risk: agree the plan to say “yes, safely” (e.g., money limits, travel check-ins, safer meeting locations, time-limited trials).

-• Review dates: set and keep them; lift restrictions quickly if no longer needed.
+• Review dates: keep them; remove or reduce restrictions quickly when evidence supports it.

-Assurance line: “Decision-specific consent/best-interest records are reviewed quarterly; restrictions have expiry dates and rationale.”
+Assurance line you can evidence: “Decision-specific consent and best-interest records are reviewed quarterly; restrictions have documented rationale, expiry dates and proportionate review.”

 🧰 Staff Practice: Train for Behaviour, Not Just Knowledge

-• Micro-training: 20–30 minute sessions on a single practice (visual schedules, graded exposure, consent).
+• Micro-training: 20–30 minute sessions on single practices (visual schedules, graded exposure, consent language, ‘curious conversations’).

-• Supervision with reflection: one reflective case per staff member/month; “what changed in the person’s day?”
+• Supervision with reflection: one reflective case discussion per staff member per month focused on “what changed in the person’s day?”

-• Observation sampling: verify that staff use the person’s preferred communication and prompts.
+• Observation sampling: quick, structured checks that staff are using communication profiles, consent practices and agreed prompts.

-Metric you can use: “Supervision completion 96% last quarter; observation sampling confirmed fidelity to communication profiles.”
+Workforce metric that reads as real: “Supervision completion 96% last quarter; observation sampling confirmed fidelity to communication profiles and consent prompts across three shift samples.”

 📈 Outcomes You Can Stand Behind

-• Participation: “Q2 — 76% of people achieved at least one weekly community goal (ten-file QA across two LD services).”
+• Participation: “Q2 — 76% of people achieved at least one weekly community goal (ten-file QA sample across two services).”

-• Independence: “Five people now manage repeat prescriptions via the NHS App with minimal prompts.”
+• Independence: “Five people now manage repeat prescriptions via the NHS App with minimal prompts, evidenced in weekly enablement logs.”

-1. Behaviour: “We co-produce goals and practice small steps weekly using the person’s preferred communication.”
+1. Behaviour: “We co-produce goals and practise small steps weekly using the person’s preferred communication.”

-2. Owners & cadence: “Key workers lead; PBS/OT advises; monthly reviews; NI samples two cases/quarter.”
+2. Owners and cadence: “Key workers lead; PBS/OT advises where needed; monthly reviews; NI samples two cases per quarter.”

-4. Assurance: “Consent/best-interest documents re-audited quarterly; learning shared in supervision.”
+4. Assurance: “Consent/best-interest records re-audited quarterly; learning embedded through supervision and observation.”

-• Appendix A — “About Me” & Communication Profile (1 page)
+• Appendix A — “About Me” and Communication Profile (1 page)

 • Appendix B — Person-Centred Plan (4 blocks)

-• Appendix C — Outcomes Snapshot & Confidence Scale
+• Appendix C — Outcomes Snapshot and Confidence Scale

-• Appendix D — Supervision & Observation Sampling Template
+• Appendix D — Supervision and Observation Sampling Template

-• Appendix E — Consent/Best-Interest & Positive Risk Template
+• Appendix E — Consent/Best-Interest and Positive Risk Template

 • Digital access: devices and connectivity; easy-read; assistive tech; safe settings; see our guide on Digital Inclusion.

-• Accessibility: sensory-friendly spaces; quiet times; alternative formats.
+• Accessibility: sensory-friendly spaces; quiet times; alternative formats; paced conversations and reduced cognitive load.

-📘 Before / After — Make PCP Lines Score
+📘 Before and After: Make PCP Lines Score

 Before: “We provide person-centred care that promotes independence.”

-After: “Goals are set in the person’s words; staff practice 10–15 minute steps weekly using pictures and checklists.
-Within eight weeks two people moved from 2:1 → 1:1 for community access; confidence rose from 2/5 to 4/5; observation sampling confirmed changes.”
+After: “Goals are set in the person’s words; staff practise 10–15 minute steps weekly using pictures and checklists.
+Within eight weeks two people moved from 2:1 to 1:1 for community access; confidence rose from 2/5 to 4/5; observation sampling confirmed changes.”

 Before: “We respect consent and capacity.”

-After: “Decision-specific consent recorded for digital banking and travel planning; best-interest decision used for medication change with the person’s advocate present; reviews set for four weeks.”
+After: “Decision-specific consent recorded for digital banking and travel planning; best-interest decision used for a medication change with the person’s advocate present; review set for four weeks with least restrictive rationale documented.”

 Dimension 0 1 2